• Home

 Step 4 — Treatment and Follow-Up

-Examples of Conditions Commonly Supported
+Conditions Commonly Treated

-• PTSD and mental health conditions
+• PTSD and other mental health conditions

-• Chronic pain, back and spine conditions
+• Chronic pain and spinal conditions

-• Orthopaedic injuries (knee, shoulder, hip)
+• Orthopaedic injuries

 • Cardiovascular conditions